What is the application process?

 Do we pay for every cohort?

 Yes.
-In every cohort, faculty sponsors, colleges or universities have the ability to sponsor students in training for the program fee ($4,000 for each group of 1-4 students).
+Faculty champions and schools have the ability to sponsor students in training in each cohort for the program fee ($4,000 for each group of 1-4 students).
 Faculty will also need to submit a new application in order to provide payment for the program fee and identify the new students.

 Individuals vs Teams